EefPino/Project/README.md

 __Hardest Parts__

 The hardest part is probably to choose which data I want to use, because there is a lot of data which can be found about this subject.
 Probably I am not doing the emigration of the criminals or I just zoom in on the Netherlands and I will not use the ages and genders of the criminals.

+__Link__

+Probably doesn't give the right visualisation, because on my computer I have placed files on different locations.
+<a href="project/index.html">Visualisation</a>